fontm2/SecureVPSsetup/README.md

 #### tmux

 tmux is a terminal multiplexer.
 You can use it to run tasks in the background.
-Usually when you run binaries in your terminal, the will abort as soon as you terminate the terminal session.
-You can use tmux to run those binaries in the backround.
+When you run binaries in your terminal, they will abort as soon as you close the terminal.
+You can use tmux to run those binaries in the background.

 | Command | Effect |
 | --- | --- |